-The ACA contains a number of provisions that have affected us and could affect us over the next several years.
-These provisions include the recent establishment of health insurance exchanges to facilitate the purchase of qualified health plans, expanding Medicaid eligibility, subsidizing insurance premiums and creating requirements and incentives for businesses to provide healthcare benefits.
-Other provisions contain changes to healthcare fraud and abuse laws and expand the scope of the FCA.
+The ACA contains a number of provisions that have affected us and may continue to affect us over the next several years.
+These provisions include the establishment of health insurance exchanges to facilitate the purchase of qualified health plans, expanded Medicaid eligibility, subsidized insurance premiums and additional requirements and incentives for businesses to provide healthcare benefits.
+Other provisions have expanded the scope and reach of FCA and other healthcare fraud and abuse laws.

 The ACA contains numerous other measures that could also affect us.
 For example, payment modifiers are being developed that will differentiate payments to physicians under federal healthcare programs based on quality and cost of care.
 In addition, other provisions authorize voluntary demonstration projects relating to the bundling of payments for episodes of hospital care and the sharing of cost savings achieved under the Medicare program.
-CMS also issued a final rule under the ACA establishing a Medicare Shared Savings Program ("MSSP") that allows physicians, hospitals and other health care providers to coordinate care for Medicare beneficiaries through Accountable Care Organizations ("ACOs").
+As directed by the ACA, CMS also has established a Medicare Shared Savings Program ("MSSP") that allows physicians, hospitals and other healthcare providers to coordinate care for Medicare beneficiaries through Accountable Care Organizations ("ACOs").
 ACOs are entities consisting of healthcare providers and suppliers organized to deliver services to Medicare beneficiaries and eligible under the MSSP to receive a share of any cost savings the entity can achieve by delivering services to those beneficiaries at a cost below a set baseline and based upon established quality of care standards.
 We will continue to evaluate the impact of the MSSP on our business and operations.

-Many of the ACA's most significant reforms, such as the establishment of state-based and federally facilitated insurance exchanges that provide a marketplace for eligible individuals and small employers to purchase health care insurance, only became effective in the beginning of 2014.
-Following some well-publicized technical issues in accessing and enrolling in the federal online exchange, enrollment in the federal and state exchange healthcare plans met the 7 million first-year target established by the Congressional Budget Office.
-In the second enrollment period for the exchanges, which runs through February 15, 2015, it has been projected that approximately 9 million people, including new applicants and returning customers, will be enrolled.
-In November 2014, however, the Supreme Court granted certiorari to hear an appeal challenging the legality of an Internal Revenue Service ("IRS") regulation providing subsidies for insurance purchased on the federal exchanges and arguing that the text of the ACA only allows for subsidies on state-based exchanges.
-Only 13 states created their own exchanges; the remainder of states provided insurance coverage on the federal exchanges.
-A ruling in that case, King v.
-Burwell, is expected by June 2015.
-If the challenge is successful, approximately 5 million people who obtained healthcare coverage through the federal facilitated insurance exchanges could lose their subsidies and their health insurance coverage.
-In addition, in some cases, the patient responsibility costs related to healthcare plans obtained through the insurance exchanges may be high and could increase in the future, and we may experience increased bad debt due to patients' inability to pay for certain services.
+Many of the ACA's most significant reforms, such as the establishment of state-based and federally facilitated insurance exchanges that provide a marketplace for eligible individuals and small employers to purchase healthcare insurance, only became effective in the beginning of 2014.
+Following three enrollment periods, the most recent of which ran through January 31, 2016, it has been projected that approximately 10 million people, including new applicants and returning customers, are enrolled.
+In some cases, patients' responsibility for costs related to healthcare plans obtained through the insurance exchanges may be high and could increase in the future, and we may experience increased bad debt due to patients' inability to pay for certain services.

 The ACA also allows states to expand their Medicaid programs through federal payments that fund most of the cost of increasing the Medicaid eligibility income limit from a state's historic eligibility levels to 133% of the federal poverty level.
-To date, however, 20 states have expressed their intent not to expand Medicaid eligibility to cover this low income patient population.
-However, several states are exploring the opportunity to expand Medicaid eligibility in a manner that is different than set forth under the ACA.
+As of January 12, 2016, 31 states and the District of Columbia are implementing the expansion of Medicaid eligibility.
+In addition, a limited number of states have obtained waivers from CMS to expand Medicaid eligibility in a manner that is different from that prescribed by the ACA while still allowing them to access federal matching funds, 16 states have expressed their intent not to expand Medicaid eligibility and four states are still considering whether to adopt the Medicaid expansion.
+All of the states in which we operate, however, already cover children in the first year of life and pregnant women if their household incomes are at or below 133% of the federal poverty level.
 As a result of these and other uncertainties, we cannot predict whether there will be more uninsured patients than was anticipated when the ACA was enacted.